Harsh20221/Harsh20221/README.md

 - 👋 Hi, I’m @Harsh20221 from NSUT ( ECE ) Delhi
-- 👀 I’m interested in AI and Machine  Learning
+- 👀 I’m interested in AppDevelopment and MachineLearning
 - 🌱 I’m currently learning C++ and Flutter Framework
 - 💞️ I’m looking to collaborate on Flutter APPDEV Projects
 - 📫 How to reach me--- Linkedin ---https://www.linkedin.com/in/harsh-kumar-81655b287